-Plus, make sure that it is high quality, food-grade or medical-grade silicone and does not contain any fillers.
+Plus, make sure that it is high-quality, food-grade, or medical-grade silicone and does not contain any fillers.
 The silicone item shouldn’t be mixed with other substances.

-It can be challenging to recycle silicone at local recycling centers, and it often needs to be sent to a specialized recycling company to be recycled correctly.
+However, it can be challenging to recycle silicone at local recycling centers, and it often needs to be sent to a specialized recycling company to be recycled correctly.

-Plus, people are usually not sure what to do with it, so it often ends up in the general waste.
+Plus, people are usually not sure what to do with it, so it often ends up in general waste.

 It is best to look for products that offer ”take-back programs”, where you can send the item back at the end of its life so that it can be recycled appropriately.

 Also, it is a good idea to check what are your local regulations for recycling silicone.